firozanam/firozanam/README.md

 <img align="right" alt="Coding" width="400" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif">

-I'm the **Founder & CEO of Neurotech System** 🧠, where we craft digital experiences that push the boundaries of what's possible.
+I'm the **Founder & CEO of Neuronic Lab** 🧠, where we craft digital experiences that push the boundaries of what's possible.
 With a passion for clean code and innovative solutions, I transform complex ideas into scalable, beautiful applications that make a real impact.

 🎯 **Mission**: Building the future of software, one line of code at a time